-Looking for a unique appetizer to make for Valentine's Day, Mother's Day or a wedding?
+Looking for a unique appetizer to make for Valentine's Day, Mother's Day, a bridal shower, or a wedding?
 These Fried Won Ton Roses will make a stunning presentation and they taste great too.

 3 ½" and 1 ½" round cookie cutters